Public health officials advise three additional deaths in people with COVID-19 have been reported today including:

-The current five-day COVID-19 test positivity rate is 7.9 per cent provincially and 4.2 per cent in Winnipeg.
-As of 9:30 a.m. today, 89 new cases of the virus have been identified.
-However, two cases have been removed due to a data correction.
-This brings the net-new number of cases today to 87 and the total number of lab-confirmed cases in Manitoba to 29,651.
+The current five-day COVID-19 test positivity rate is 9.8 per cent provincially and 6.5 per cent in Winnipeg.
+As of 9:30 a.m. today, 216 new cases of the virus have been identified and the total number of lab-confirmed cases in Manitoba to 28,476.

 Today’s COVID-19 data shows:

-• three cases in the Prairie Mountain Health region;
+• 12 cases in the Prairie Mountain Health region;

-• four cases in the Southern Health–Santé Sud health region; and
+• 14 cases in the Southern Health–Santé Sud health region; and

 The data also shows:

-Effective today, individuals working in licensed child-care centres, nursery schools and family/group child-care homes within Winnipeg or the Hanover and Seine River school division boundaries will be able to access an appointment for COVID-19 testing at the Fast Pass site at 1066 Nairn Ave. in Winnipeg.
-Appointments for the pilot site open today for eligible child-care providers.
-For more information, visit www.gov.mb.ca/covid19/testing/rapid-testing.html.
+All Manitoba teachers, educational support staff and other staff working in schools and directly with students can now make an appointment for COVID-19 testing at the Fast Pass site at 1066 Nairn Ave. in Winnipeg.
+Appointments for the pilot site open today for eligible staff working in all schools and school divisions.

 The chief provincial public health officer reminds Manitobans to self-isolate immediately at the onset of possible COVID-19 symptoms, no matter how mild.
 This means staying home from work, school or other daily activities.
 Testing should be done as soon as possible once symptoms appear.
 For information on COVID-19 symptoms and guidance on when you should be tested, visit https://manitoba.ca/covid19/fundamentals/symptoms.html.